JTan2231/castra/docs/ARCHITECTURE_HIGH_LEVEL.md

 - **Concurrency** – Operations favor scoped threads (`std::thread::scope`) and channels for parallel VM work (bootstrap runs, shutdowns) while streaming events to the reporter.
 - **Error Handling** – `src/error.rs` centralizes failure types; operations propagate `Error` while still returning accumulated diagnostics/events for partial progress.
 - **Testing** – Rust unit tests exist where parsing/logic is localized (e.g. CLI bootstrap override parsing).
 Broader behaviours rely on integration/smoke tests (not in-tree here) and instrumentation described in `.vizier/.snapshot` threads.
-- **Docs & Roadmap** – `.vizier/.snapshot` highlights active threads (cooperative shutdown lifecycle, managed image events, bootstrap pipeline).
+- **Docs & Roadmap** – `.vizier/.snapshot` highlights active threads (cooperative shutdown lifecycle, bootstrap pipeline, stateless overlay messaging).
 Canonical TODO files under `.vizier/` provide implementation breadcrumbs that align with the architecture above.

 ## Extensibility Notes

 - Adding a new CLI command typically means creating a handler in `src/app`, a typed options/outcome struct in `src/core`, and wiring the behaviour into `src/core/operations`.
 - Integrations can consume Castra as a library by disabling the default CLI feature and calling `castra::core::operations::*` with custom reporters.
-- Managed image extensions (new artifact kinds, transformations) belong in `src/managed` and piggyback on the existing event pipeline.
+- Enhancements to base image caching (alternate defaults, mirror selection) live in `src/core/runtime` / `src/config` so they stay aligned with overlay preparation.

 ## QEMU & System Dependencies

-- Castra expects `qemu-system-*` on `PATH` (auto-detected across x86/aarch64) and optionally `qemu-img` for managed image conversions.
+- Castra expects `qemu-system-*` on `PATH` (auto-detected across x86/aarch64) and optionally `qemu-img` for overlay creation.
 Missing binaries surface as `PreflightFailed` errors during runtime context preparation.
 - Cooperative shutdown currently relies on QMP sockets (Unix); non-Unix platforms fall back to signal-only shutdown paths with explicit `CooperativeMethod::Unavailable` events.

-By following the layers above, contributors can trace any CLI command from user input through configuration, runtime orchestration, managed assets, and down to the QEMU process tree, while understanding where observability and cleanup hook into the lifecycle.
+By following the layers above, contributors can trace any CLI command from user input through configuration, runtime orchestration, base image caching, and down to the QEMU process tree, while understanding where observability and cleanup hook into the lifecycle.